DavideVi/Cy-Hello-World/README.md

 Versions utilised:
 - Python 3.10 (latest Lambda supported runtime)
-- Terraform
+- Terraform 1.4.6 (latest version at the time of writing)

 I normally create a top-level CLI that automates the ops in the project.

-For the sake of simplicity I wanted to stick to the traditional `Makefile`, but the `aws-cli` image does not come with `make` preinstalled so that's all the reason I needed to use the CLI approach.
+For the sake of simplicity I wanted to stick to the traditional `Makefile` which is generally preinstalled, but the `terraform` image does not actually with it, so that's all the reason I needed to use the CLI approach.
 (Naturally, I could have used a custom image but then that adds maintenance overhead).

 Make the CLI executable first:
 ```bash